Master of Arts in International Education (On Campus)

 BA, University of Maryland

-Sora Friedman has worked in the field of international education since 1980, focusing on the administration of adult exchanges in public diplomacy, international training programs, high school exchanges, and international policy advocacy.
-She joined SIT Graduate Institute's faculty in 2005 and was an adjunct faculty member for three years before that.
-Sora holds a doctorate in cultural studies as well as a master’s degree in international administration and a certificate in distance education.
+Sora Friedman has worked in the field of international education (IE) for over 30 years, focusing on the preparation of new professionals in the field, IE management training, high school exchanges, the administration of adult exchanges in public diplomacy, and international policy advocacy.
+She joined the SIT Graduate Institute faculty in 2005 and was an adjunct faculty member for three years before that.

 EdD, University of Massachusetts Amherst